 If you are in a same-sex marriage and getting a divorce, you should be aware of how property will be divided.
 In the state of Georgia, there is a distinction between separate property and marital property.

 Separate property refers to property obtained by either spouse before the marriage, while marital property refers to property obtained by either spouse during the marriage.

 Only marital property is divided between the spouses.
 Under Georgia law, each spouse is entitled to an equitable share of the marital property.
 However, “equitable” does not necessarily mean an “equal” share of the property.

 This is one area where unique situations may arise for LGBT couples.
 Despite the law, Georgia courts may hold some implicit bias as to how property should be split.
 Our divorce lawyers have handled LGBT divorces and will advocate for your rights to your property.

 Contact a Lawrenceville LGBT Divorce Lawyer Today

 Are you are going through a same-sex divorce in Georgia?
 Call our Lawrenceville LGBT divorce lawyers to learn more about how we can help you through the process and deliver an outcome that works for you.

 With years of experience in handling divorces, we understand the obstacles that may arise during the proceedings.
 More importantly, we understand how to overcome those obstacles.
 We are prepared for anything.
 We will sit down with you to understand your case and walk you through the process.

 Our team of experienced attorneys and lawyers are ready to put their knowledge and expertise to work on your behalf.
-Call our law offices today at Crystal Wright Law, LLC, for your free consultation.
+Call our law offices today at Crystal Wright Law, to schedule a consultation.